 Brands just have to be ready to respond.
 According to Convince and Convert, 42% of customers expect a response within an hour.
 And Twitter found that a customer’s willingness to pay can increase by nearly $20 if they receive a response in less than six minutes.

-If businesses want to build loyal audiences and deliver positive experiences, they need to engage people where they’re already active online.
+If businesses want to build loyal audiences and deliver positive customer experiences, they need to engage people where they’re already active online.
 They can start by learning from those who are already doing it right.
 Retail companies, in particular, set a high bar for delivering great customer service on social media.

 The Nike+ Run Club has over 16 million followers on Facebook—more than it has on other major social platforms like Twitter and Instagram.
 With this massive audience in one place, Nike took the opportunity to set up a Facebook Support app for its members.
 This app is also connected to Nike’s main Facebook Page, which has 27 million followers.